lsst/rtn-113/index.rst

 Selecting the refereed option on the left side of the SciX interface will narrow the results.
 Personnel maintaining the library may use this feature or design a search that incorporates this limit.

-If a new query is needed, Appendix B provides instructions for constructing one.
+If a new query is needed, the `SciX help pages <https://scixplorer.org/scixhelp/>`_ and Appendix B provide instructions for constructing one.

 Review papers for inclusion
 ---------------------------